 However, with the ever-increasing progression of colors and ring manufacturers, the mood ring color chart may vary.
 And you may as well find different thoughts associated with purple.

 But anyway, since a mood ring itself is not so reliable, you don’t really need to stress about what it says!

 Stick through the article for some interesting facts about a mood ring and if you’re seeing purple on your mood ring, find out what it actually means!

 How do you explain the change of colors on a ring?
 When I was first introduced to a mood ring, this very thought intrigued me quite a bit.

 Thermochromic liquid crystals

-When the temperature of the body changes as a result of a rush of emotions, be it happy, sad, or anger, the color of the mood ring changes accordingly.
+When the temperature of the body changes as a result of a rush of emotions, be it happy, sad, or angry, the color of the mood ring changes accordingly.

 Now as your fingers conduct heat, the liquid crystals encapsulated in the stone absorb or reflect the heat and change color accordingly.
-This phenomenon helps explain the basis of a mood ring’s function.
+This phenomenon helps explain the basics of a mood ring’s function.

 But is it accurate?
 Is mood ring a total success?